 The best way to remove dog tear stains is by cleaning the area early and often, before the stain has a chance to set in.
 To do this, you’ll need a good dog tear stain remover.
 These can come in liquid, powder, paste, or wipe form.

-Liquid removers are good for softening dried eye crust and stripping them from your dog’s hair.
+In short, liquid removers are good for softening dried eye crust and stripping them from your dog’s hair.
 Paste removers are good for fighting bacteria in your dog’s rolls and wrinkles.
 Wipes are best for physically removing the gunk that has built up around your dog’s eyes, and powder removers are really only good for keeping your dog’s face dry—we don’t usually recommend them.

 - 100 pre-soaked wipes